Why Do Freelance Writers Love The Gig Lifestyle?

 SEO copywriting is an advanced form of copywriting and is in high demand.
 It contains targeted keyphrases or keywords searched on search engines such as Google.

 Learn From The Best: Find a Mentor

 Whatever it is you want to learn – whether it’s SEO or copywriting or content marketing – find a mentor.
 Learn from someone who knows their stuff.
-Mentors are great because they’ll tell you about the mistakes they’ve made in the past, so that you don’t make the same mistakes.
-They’ll also teach you strategy and principles that it took them years to learn.
+Mentors are great because they’ll tell you about the mistakes they’ve made in the past so that you don’t make the same mistakes.
+They’ll also teach you strategies and principles that it took them years to learn.

 How innovative of a person are you?
 How badly do you want to succeed in the gig economy?
 Those who want success badly enough, create ‘blue oceans’ of uncontested market space.
 It’s these freelancers who identify areas of no competition in the marketplace.
 Can you think outside the box?

 In the book Blue Ocean Strategy: How to Create Uncontested Market Space and Make the Competition Irrelevant, W. Chan Kim & Renée Mauborgne coined the terms ’red ocean’ and ‘blue ocean’ to describe the difference between the saturated and overly-competitive marketplaces versus the marketplaces not yet explored, and therefore untainted by competition.

 Freelance writers possess the ability to capture new markets.
 Perhaps you’ll discover a blue ocean in the form of a specific industry that could benefit from the services provided by freelance writers, yet they don’t typically use writers.
 If you start pitching those specific companies – the ones freelance writers don’t typically think to pitch – you’ve created your own blue ocean.